gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Replace `PlatformConfigurableToolChain.addPlatformConfiguration` with `PlatformConfigurableToolChain.target(Platform..., Action<ConfigurableToolChain>)`
 * Replace the built-in `TargetPlatformConfiguration` actions with `Action<ConfigurableToolChain>`
 * If `PlatformConfigurableToolChain.target()` is called on a tool chain, then the default target configurations are removed.
+* Documentation describes how to define a new platform.
+* Documentation describes how to configure a tool for an existing platform.

 ### User visible changes